remotemcu/remcu_examples/stm32f3_discovery/accell_graph/README.md

 # Plotter of Acceleration

 ## Overview
-There are two examples:
-The **accell_graph** that grabs acceleration data from on-board([STM32F3Discovery](https://www.st.com/resource/en/user_manual/dm00063382-discovery-kit-with-stm32f303vc-mcu-stmicroelectronics.pdf)) *MEMS LSM303DLHC* sensor and plot graph of it vs. time in real time.
+The **accell_graph** app grabs acceleration data from on-board([STM32F3Discovery](https://www.st.com/resource/en/user_manual/dm00063382-discovery-kit-with-stm32f303vc-mcu-stmicroelectronics.pdf)) *MEMS LSM303DLHC* sensor and plot graph of it vs. time in real time.
-The compasss that shows compass bearing on the screen with help *MEMS LSM303DLHC* sensor.
 We didn’t load any specific firmware into the microcontroller.
 Our program just works directly with the I2C peripheral block of the STM32 MCU using a remote procedure execution of the [Standard Peripheral Library](https://www.st.com/en/embedded-software/stm32-standard-peripheral-libraries.html) with help [**REMCU Library**](https://remotemcu.com/).
 In this way, our application can interact with the accelerometer integrated into the discovery board.

 ![i2c](img/monitor_of_acc.gif)